 Price- Laminate price is on an average 50% less than hardwood.
 Laminate is made from composite wood pressed together at high temperatures.
 The image of hardwood then covered over the composite wood from the laminate, thus it is reasonably priced.

 Easy to install- Laminate flooring is meant to be easy to install.
-Laminate floors are available in click lock designs with dry adhesive that makes it easy to install.
+Laminate floors are available in click-lock designs with the dry adhesive that makes it easy to install.

 Durable- Since laminate is made from pressed wood it is more durable and resists scratches, moisture and wear and tear than hardwood.
 Laminate is a resilient flooring option and can withstand in high volume areas as well.